larsjaakko/nextgenstats-spider/README.md

 * [pandas](https://github.com/pandas-dev/pandas)

 If you want to include game and play IDs (for easier joining with nflscrapR data), you will also need to install the following packages:
 * [requests](https://github.com/psf/requests).
-Used to pull json data from NFL to join game IDs.
+Used to pull json data from NFL.
 * [tenacity](https://github.com/jd/tenacity).
-Used for retry logic, as pulling play descriptions is pretty flaky.
+Used for retry logic, as pulling play descriptions is pretty flaky and can fail.

 To install the respective libraries, please follow instructions provided by their maintainers.